Chinlinlee/Chinlinlee/README.md

-# Hi there 👋
+# 👋 Hi, I'm Chin-Lin, Lee
-My name is Chin-Lin, Lee.

-I am a master’s graduate in Biomedical Engineering (BME) from National Yang Ming Chiao Tung University (NYCU), Yang Ming Campus.
-My primary focus is on developing projects related to medical standards, including DICOM and FHIR.
+A master's graduate in **Biomedical Engineering** from National Yang Ming Chiao Tung University (NYCU), specializing in projects related to medical standards like **DICOM** and **FHIR**.
+I'm passionate about developing innovative solutions that bridge the gap between healthcare and technology.

 Coding for fun ^^
 <!--